 We noted two discrepancies in pulmonary exacerbations reported as adverse events and outcomes.
-ENVISION reported four exacerbations in the ivacaftor group and three in the placebo group as outcomes; however, eight exacerbations are reported for each group when categorized as adverse events.46 Second, the KONDUCT study reported 13 and 11 exacerbations in the ivacaftor and placebo groups, respectively, and report three additional exacerbations (one in placebo, two in the ivacaftor group) as adverse events.48
+ENVISION reported four exacerbations in the Kalydeco group and three in the placebo group as outcomes; however, eight exacerbations are reported for each group when categorized as adverse events.
+Second, the KONDUCT study reported 13 and 11 exacerbations in the Kalydeco and placebo groups, respectively, and report three additional exacerbations (one in placebo, two in the Kalydeco group) as adverse events.

 STRIVE was the only randomized comparative study showing a treatment effect on the incidence of pulmonary exacerbations (Table 3.3).
-STRIVE participants receiving ivacaftor experienced approximately half as many pulmonary exacerbations compared to the placebo group over 48 weeks (55% risk reduction, p<0.001).45 ENVISION reported exacerbations among 4 of 26 (15%) ivacaftor and 3 of 26 (12%) placebo recipients over 48 weeks.55 The frequency of pulmonary exacerbations was similar (33-46%) during the additional 96 weeks of ivacaftor treatment during.50
+STRIVE participants receiving Kalydeco experienced approximately half as many pulmonary exacerbations compared to the placebo group over 48 weeks (55% risk reduction, p<0.001).
+ENVISION reported exacerbations among 4 of 26 (15%) Kalydeco and 3 of 26 (12%) placebo recipients over 48 weeks.
+The frequency of pulmonary exacerbations was similar (33-46%) during the additional 96 weeks of Kalydeco treatment during.

-Exacerbations during KONNECTION were reported by cross-over period: 9 of 38 (24%) and 11 of 39 (28%) of participants experienced a pulmonary exacerbation during the eight-week ivacaftor and placebo periods, respectively.47
+Exacerbations during KONNECTION were reported by cross-over period with short-term intervention (8 weeks): 9 of 38 (24%) and 11 of 39 (28%) of participants experienced a pulmonary exacerbation during the eight-week Kalydeco and placebo periods, respectively.

-We were also interested in pulmonary exacerbations requiring IV antibiotics and hospitalization because these are often associated with additional financial costs and reduced quality of life.
+Among the different definitions of pulmonary exacerbation explicitly or implicitly used by studies, we were most interested in pulmonary exacerbations requiring IV antibiotics and hospitalization because these are often associated with additional financial costs and reduced quality of life.
 STRIVE and KONDUCT were the only two studies to explicitly report these outcomes.
-The rate of exacerbations requiring IV antibiotics through 48 weeks was 0.71 for ivacaftor and 0.40 for placebo recipients.
-Thus, our calculations provide a rate ratio of 0.56 (NS).45 As shown in Table 3.3, there was no consistent trend in the ivacaftor and placebo groups in the rate of exacerbations requiring hospitalization or IV antibiotics.
+The rate of exacerbations requiring IV antibiotics through 48 weeks was 0.71 for Kalydeco and 0.40 for placebo recipients.
+Thus, our calculations provide a rate ratio of 0.56 (NS).
+As shown in Table 3.3, there was no consistent trend in the Kalydeco and placebo groups in the rate of exacerbations requiring hospitalization or IV antibiotics.